doctrine/doctrine-website-sphinx/pages/source/blog/our-hhvm-roadmap.rst

 One roadblock for us to investigate HHVM in more detail was missing CI support.
 But then Travis CI `announced support for HHVM
 <http://about.travis-ci.org/blog/2013-12-16-test-php-code-with-the-hiphop-vm>`_
 last week.
-With automated testing support available, we think it is time to announce our official HHVM roadmap.
+With automated testing support available we think it is time to announce our official HHVM roadmap.

 One of our goals for 2014 is running DBAL and ORM on HHVM with 100% of the testsuites passing.
 Every Doctrine subproject targeting to support HHVM will start running the tests against HHVM with ``allow_failure`` enabled on Travis CI.
 Whenever a Doctrine subproject passes all its tests on HHVM, we will remove the ``allow_failure`` and the project will be officially supporting HHVM from that version on.

 So far we have been working on the Common projects to run on HHVM for several months now and Guilherme and Alexander are contributing to HHVM itself to get